Far-Beyond-Pulsar/blog/public/posts/2026-08-02-helio-foliage-system.md

 84..96  _pad:                  u32×3
 ```

 `wind_response` is the dangerous one.
-Someone will reach for `vec3<f32>` without thinking — it is three floats, after all.
-WGSL gives `vec3<f32>` a 16-byte alignment, so that single declaration would push the field from offset 52 to 64 and shift **every field after it**.
+Someone will reach for `vec3<f32>` without thinking.
+It is three floats, after all.
+WGSL gives `vec3<f32>` a 16-byte alignment.
+That single declaration would push the field from offset 52 to 64.
+It would shift **every field after it**.

 Nothing crashes.
 Trees render with a random material.
 Foliage kinds resolve to the wrong pipeline.
-The cause is twelve bytes of padding rules in a language spec, and it costs a day to bisect.
+The cause is twelve bytes of padding rules in a language spec.
+It costs a day to bisect.

 We pin this with a test: